torgeiraamboe/torgeiraamboe.github.io/content/posts/2021/tensor-triangulated-categories/index.md

 $$\Sigma^{-1}C\overset{-\Sigma^{-1}h}\longrightarrow A \overset{f}\longrightarrow B\overset{g}\longrightarrow  C$$

 is again an exact triangle.
 Notice here that we used the inverse $\Sigma^{-1}$ of $\Sigma$, which exists as it is assumed to be an automorphism.
 Some authors only require auto-equivalence, which means that there is only a natural transformation from the composition $\Sigma\circ \Sigma^{-1}$ to the identity functor, meaning that the above axiom needs a bit more care and attention.
 The object $\Sigma^{-1}C$ is called the fiber of $f$.
-Notice the similarity to the mapping fiber briefly mentioned above.
+Notice the similarity to the mapping fiber briefly mentioned above, where we had $\Omega$ instead of $\Sigma^{-1}$.
+The suspension and the loop space functors are not inverses in the normal category of topological spaces, but become so in the homotopy category of spectra, mentioned a bit later.
+We will do an entire post about these soon.

 **TC3:** Given two exact triangles,